 They are running Coping With Covid-19 Online Group Classes.
 These are four-week courses, developed and delivered live online, using the basic principles of Cognitive Behavioural Therapy (CBT) to look specifically at how and why the COVID-19 pandemic has impacted our mental wellbeing.
 Please see the Leeds Mental Wellbeing Service website for details of all support available and more information about the service

 Leeds Mind Peer Support offers online sessions so that people can talk to others sharing personal experience and empathy, focuses on strengths, and developing skills and strategies to maintain wellbeing.
 People can join the online support groups and book online workshops and courses by visiting leedsmind.org.uk/our-services/peer-support/about-peersupport/ You can also get updates about the #LeedsMindTogether campaign blogs, videos and tips.

-Leeds Survivor Led Crisis Service is offering a new online group (starting 4 June) using Zoom to help people in Leeds feel less lonely and isolated.
+Leeds Survivor Led Crisis Service is offering an online group using Zoom to help people in Leeds feel less lonely and isolated.
 You can join in every Thursday from 12.30-2pm to chat with others.
 For more information, Call: 0113 260 9328 or email firstname.lastname@example.org.

 Live Well Leeds offers community-based support to people in Leeds with mild to moderate mental health difficulties.
 The service is offering telephone support sessions, online support groups, online creative community groups and referrals to sources of food and other practical help.
 Check out the service website.
 Contact 0113 219 2727 or email@example.com.